gamesbook/pyprototypr/docs/core_shapes.rst

       - starts at the lower-left corner, as defined by the page margins
       - has vertical and horizontal lines filling the page from the lower left corner up to the right and top margins
-      - has spacing between lines of 1cm
+      - has spacing between lines of `1` cm
       - default line color is a shade of blue (`#2F85AC`)
       - the x- and y-axis are numbered from the lower left corner
 ===== ======